-- Part 1- The securities universe specification: This is the pink-shaded area and defines the complete investment universe.
-You can only allocate a security if it is described in universe.
+This is the pink-shaded area and defines the complete investment universe.
+You can only allocate a security that is present in the universe.
 Assets are classified in buckets of 20, 15, 10, 5 and 3 year maturities.
-We have assumed that current date (the valuation date) is the same as date of purchase (the settlement or value date) for all assets in all buckets.
+We have assumed that the current date (the valuation date) is the same as the date of purchase (the settlement or value date) for all assets in all buckets.

-- Part 2 – The securities pricing model: This calculates the price and yield and is shaded brown.
-Current price is calculated using the Excel price function as illustrated below:
+The area in brown calculates the price and yield.
+We calculate Current Price using the EXCEL price function as illustrated below:

-The excel price (bond pricing) function is based on the data inputs of settlement date, date of maturity, coupon rate, yield to maturity, frequency and basis.
-Frequency here is 2 which mean that coupons are paid semi-annually.
-Cell $D$4 is the current date used in the input parameters in Figure 1.
+The EXCEL price (bond pricing) function is based on the data inputs of settlement date, date of maturity, coupon rate, yield to maturity, frequency and basis.
+Frequency here is 2 which means the semi-annual payment of coupons.
+Cell $D$4 in the input parameters refers to the current date.

-Price changes just add or subtract the specified interest rate shocks and recalculate new prices for use in duration and convexity calculations.
+We calculate price changes (Price + 01 & Price – 01) by adding or subtracting the specified interest rate shocks and recalculating new prices for use in duration and convexity calculations.
 The rate shocks are 1 basis points (1/10,000).

-In the context of the Analytics Model, this is calculated as follows:
+In the context of the Analytics Model, we calculate it as follows:

 The calculation is as under: